You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 I am always looking for that elusive eye cream that will magically eradicate fine lines, which slowly take form under the eyes and on the eyelids.
 Over the years, it’s been hit and miss, though it’s been more hits than misses since I began reviewing for TIA.
-The latest hit for me is Michael Todd True Organics Intensive Organic Cream Eye Treatment ($38 in the shop) – and what a hit it turned out to be.
+The latest hit for me is Michael Todd True Organics Intensive Organic Cream Eye Treatment ($38) – and what a hit it turned out to be.

 Right now, I’m in this intense relationship with Michael and his eye treatment is treating me very well.
 It is rich and hydrates the under-eye area radically.
 In my opinion, it’s a major contender amongst some of the past eye creams I’ve had the good fortune to try, such as AQ Eye Serum ($99 in the shop), Osmosis Refresh PM Eye Repair Serum ($54) and Sevani Eye Repair Age Defying Eye Crème ($65 in the shop).